-- Enjoy all the foods you love again — steaks, apples, sandwiches
+- Eat the food you love again — steaks, apples, sandwiches

 - Improved comfort, appearance and function